amrit/DB-Manager/readme.md

-This is a database manager leveraged using Active Admin.
-I created for Mobile Captain as part of an internship the summer after my Junior year of high school.
+This is a database manager leveraged I created with ActiveAdmin.
+I created it for Mobile Captain as part of an internship the summer after my Junior year of high school.